xMartin/php-introduction/11_namespaces_and_autoloading.md

 # Namespaces and Autoloading

 There's more to a programming language than just the syntax and semantics of the language itself.
-There's usually also a built in library for the most common tasks and often countless third-party libraries that you can build upon.
+There's usually also a built-in library for the most common tasks and often countless third-party libraries that you can build upon.
 We already covered most of PHP's language core and some of the [included library of functions and classes](06_builtin_functions_and_classes.md).

 In the past, adding more libraries to your PHP project involved copying their code into your project and keeping track of everything yourself but those days are over!
 Now there's [Composer](https://getcomposer.org) which we already used to install the Silex framework in our previous examples.

-Composer not only managed your dependencies for your, it also gives you an easy way to make your own code available throughout your project.
+Composer not only manages your dependencies for your, it also gives you an easy way to make your own code available throughout your project.
 It's common practice now to have a `src` directory that contains all actual source code files of your application.
 Further, you should put every class in its own file, named like the class with `.php` at the end.
 Now this is where namespaces come in.

 ## Namespaces